F5-use-cases/f5-rs-docs/docs/solutions/devsecops/module1/lab1.rst

 1.3.5 Access the App:
 **************************

+- open slack - https://f5-rs.slack.com/messages/C9WLUB89F/ (if you don't already have an account you can set it up with an F5 email)
+- go to the :guilabel:`builds` channel.
+- use the search box on the upper right corner and filter by your username (student#). replace you student# in this string: "user: student# , solution: f5-rs-app2-dev, application at:"
-try to access the app using the ip provided in the slack channel - that's the Elastic ip address that's tied to the VIP on the BIG-IP. after ignoring the ssl error (because the certificate isn't valid for the domain) you should get to the Hackazone mainpage
+- try to access the app using the ip provided in the slack channel - that's the Elastic ip address that's tied to the VIP on the BIG-IP.
+- after ignoring the ssl error (because the certificate isn't valid for the domain) you should get to the Hackazone mainpage

    |hackazone010|